 Bugs.
-Camp Rockaway has insect repellant and bite relief products available for purchase.
+Camp Rockaway has insect repellent and bite relief products available for purchase.

 Bathrooms.
-Restrooms and showers are conveniently located immediately outside the campground, across Davis Road.
+Restrooms and showers are conveniently located within the campground.
 The facilities have hot and cold water.
 Water conservation is a key component of Camp Rockaway’s commitment to the environment - we encourage campers to keep showers brief.

-Alcohol: As per the National Park Service, glass containers and alcoholic beverages are prohibited in the campground.
+Alcohol.
+As per the National Park Service, glass containers and alcoholic beverages are prohibited in the campground.
 The bar located in the bathhouse is open until sunset.

-Food: Feel free to bring your own food.
-We have a 2-burner stove, basic cookware and cooking utensils.
+Food.
+Feel free to bring your own food.
 Our fire pit has a grill and may be used in the evenings.
-We recommend bringing food that is easy to prepare and does not require water.
+We recommend bringing food that is fully prepared and does not require water.
 There is no refrigeration.
 Guests must store all food in their tent, in a cooler that closes tightly.
 Please keep in mind there are no facilities for washing dishes.

 Water Bottles.
-As just one small way we try to keep our environmental impact to a minimum, we do not sell bottled water — so be sure to bring your own bottles (filtered water is available).
+As just one small way we try to keep our environmental impact to a minimum, we do not sell bottled water — so be sure to bring your own bottles.
+Water is available on site.

 Layers.
-A long sleeve shirt, sweater or sweatshirt, long pants, warm socks, a warm hat and extra layers should keep you comfortable.
+A long sleeve shirt, sweatshirt, long pants, socks, and a hat should keep you comfortable.
 (It can be chilly near the ocean, especially at night.)